 A hot spring bubbles beneath a spectacular Yellowstone sunset. © Sean Beckett

-If you’re looking for a less-crowded Yellowstone trip that ticks off all these boxes and more, check out our Hidden Yellowstone Wildlife Safari with departures in May and September, and any of our winter wolf-focused adventures with departures in January, February and March.
+If you’re looking for a less-crowded Yellowstone trip that ticks off all these boxes and more, check out our Hidden Yellowstone & Grand Teton Safari with departures in May and September, and any of our winter wolf-focused adventures with departures in January, February and March.

 Header Credit: Henry Holdsworth